Overview

 Symptoms include:

-Primary progressive apraxia of speech is related to primary progressive aphasia, but people with this disorder don't have trouble with language.
+Primary progressive apraxia of speech is related to primary progressive aphasia.
+However, people with this condition don't have trouble with language.
 They have problems speaking.
-This includes making errors in speech sound or having trouble saying words quickly.
+This includes making errors in speech sounds or having trouble saying words quickly.

 When to see a doctor

-See your health care provider if you have concerns about your ability to communicate.
+See your healthcare professional if you have concerns about your ability to communicate.
 If you have a family member or friend who has symptoms of primary progressive aphasia, talk to the person about your concerns.
-Offer to go with the person to see a health care provider.
+Offer to go with the person to see a healthcare professional.

 If changes in speech or communication come on suddenly, call 911 or your local emergency number.